 |many||Fata Morgana||complex alternation of distorted erect and inverted images|

 In addition, there are the recently-recognized “mock mirage” and Alfred Wegener's “late mirage” or Nachspiegelung.
-As these have a different optical mechanism, I prefer to call them pseudomirages.
+As these have a different optical mechanism, I like to call them pseudomirages.
 Because refraction displaces images primarily in a vertical plane, the various images are usually stacked up directly on top of one another.
 The different types are described in a little more detail here.

 Mirages are distinguished from other refraction phenomena such as looming (visibility of distant objects usually hidden below the apparent horizon), towering (exaggerated vertical size of images), sinking (disappearance below the horizon of objects usually seen), and stooping (images squashed together vertically), in which an object may appear distorted, but not inverted.
 Some of these are milder versions of the phenomena that produce mirages.